intel-analytics/ipex-llm/docs/docs/APIdocs/Data/MiniBatch.md

 ## MiniBatch
 `MiniBatch` is a data structure to feed input/target to model in `Optimizer`.
 It provide `getInput()` and `getTarget()` function to get the input and target in this `MiniBatch`.

 In almost all the cases, BigDL's default `MiniBatch` class can fit user's requirement.
-User can implement their own `MiniBatch` class by extends [MiniBatch](https://github.com/intel-analytics/BigDL/blob/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/dataset/MiniBatch.scala).
+Just create your `RDD[Sample]` and pass it to `Optimizer`.
+If `MiniBatch` can't meet your requirement, you can implement your own `MiniBatch` class by extends [MiniBatch](https://github.com/intel-analytics/BigDL/blob/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/dataset/MiniBatch.scala).

 `MiniBatch` can be created by `MiniBatch(nInputs: Int, nOutputs: Int)`, `nInputs` means number of inputs, `nOutputs` means number of outputs.
 And you can use `set(samples: Seq[Sample[T])` to fill the content in this MiniBatch.
 If you `Sample`s are not the same size, you can use `PaddingParam` to pad the `Sample`s to the same size.